Permit and Pass Solutions for the Healthcare Sector

 3. A Systematic, Unbreakable Workflow

-• Assessment & Issue: The Authorized Person reviews the plan, confirms safety measures are viable, and activates the permit.
+• Assessment & Issue: The Authorized Person reviews the plan, confirms the safety measures are viable, and activates the permit.

 4. Unambiguous Triggers